Richard Hongisto: Early life and education

 Of Finnish descent, Hongisto was the son of Gladys Longrie and Raymond Hongisto.
 In 1942, Dick moved to San Francisco with his parents and brother Don.

+"Hongisto grew up in the city's Richmond and Fillmore districts, and his parents ran a grocery store in the Sunnydale neighborhood."

-Dick grew up in the Sunset District, where he graduated from George Washington High School.
+Dick graduated from George Washington High School.
 He later attended San Francisco City College.
 While completing a bachelor's degree at San Francisco State University, Hongisto became an officer of the San Francisco Police Department (SFPD).

 Career

 Early career

-As a police officer, Hongisto earned a reputation for activism, fighting discrimination within the police force and against police brutality.
-He was a co-founder of Officers for Justice, an organization of officers who were primarily racial minorities or gay.
+Hongisto was a co-founder of Officers for Justice, an organization of officers who were primarily racial minorities or gay.

-Hongisto's activism made him controversial among the ranks of the SFPD, but at the same time he was a popular public figure.
-He ran for sheriff in 1971, and was elected — an event that shocked the San Francisco political establishment.
-The incumbent, Matthew Carberry, had been a four-term sheriff, was well-connected politically, and had been considered a shoo-in for a return to the job.
+Hongisto ran for sheriff in 1971, defeating the incumbent, Matthew Carberry, who had been a four-term sheriff.

-Hongisto's election had been orchestrated methodically by computer analyst Les Morgan, using the then-new idea of precinct analysis of voting trends.
-Hongisto was considered the first candidate for public office in San Francisco to be elected largely by outsiders: gay, Latino, and other minority voters who had a strong voting presence, but who had been ignored by the political establishment.

-He was the first sheriff to hire gay and lesbian deputies, and later became embroiled in controversy when he deliberately delayed the eviction of residents from the International Hotel, a residential hotel in Manilatown.
+He was the first sheriff to hire gay and lesbian deputies, and later became embroiled in controversy when he deliberately delayed the eviction of residents from the International Hotel, a residential hotel in Manilatown, San Francisco, next to Chinatown, San Francisco.